 Make a donation through Paypal.

-Of the 50,000 + charities that participate in the CFC, only about 1500 - the members of Independent Charities of America and Local Independent Charities of America - will have the opportunity to display the "Best In America" seal of approval.
+AMVETS Charities, Inc. participates in the Combined Federal Campaign through the Military, Veterans and Patriotic Services Organizations of America federation.
+Our Combined Federal number is of the 50,000 charities that participate in the CFC, only about 1500 - the members of Independent Charities of America and Local Independent Charities of America - will have the opportunity to display the "Best In America" seal of approval.
 AMVETS Charities, Inc. is proud to be one of those chosen few.
 This seal of approval is a service mark of Independent Charities of America and is used under license.
 AMVETS NSF is responsible for the content of any materials in which the Service Mark is used.